 If a dispute arises between the parties within the scope of section 153 of the Grocery Act (a Grocery Act Dispute), then the Customer may refer that Grocery Act Dispute to the dispute resolution scheme established under the Grocery Act by following the procedure for referral set out in the rules of that dispute resolution scheme.
-Clause 18.3 does not apply to a Grocery Act Dispute referred to the dispute resolution scheme established under the Grocery Act Dispute to the Grocery Act Dispute referred to the dispute resolution scheme.
+Clause 18.3 does not apply to a Grocery Act Dispute referred to the dispute resolution scheme established under the Grocery Act.